metalman3797/Cura-Dremel-Printer-Plugin/README.md

 `[standard 3d printer gcode]`                     | Gcode in ASCII         (See 12 below      )  |

 **The sections of the file are:**
-1. ASCII text 'g3drem 1.0      ' = `67 33 64 72 65 6d 20 31 2e 30 20 20 20 20 20 20`
+1. `67 33 64 72 65 6d 20 31 2e 30 20 20 20 20 20 20` = ASCII text 'g3drem 1.0      '
-2. Some magic numbers that seem to be the same for every file = `3a 00 00 00 b0 38 00 00 b0 38 00 00`
+2. `3a 00 00 00 b0 38 00 00 b0 38 00 00` = Some magic numbers that seem to be the same for every file
-3. 4 byte little-endian integer representing the number of minutes the print will take = `38 04 00 00`
+3. `38 04 00 00` = gour-byte little-endian integer representing the number of minutes the print will take
-4. 4 byte little-endian integer representing the estimated number of millimeters of filament that the print will use = `8f 04 00 00`
+4. `8f 04 00 00` = four-byte little-endian integer representing the estimated number of millimeters of filament that the print will use
-5. Two four-byte magic numbers that seem to be the same for every file = `00 00 00 00 01 00 00 00`
+5. `00 00 00 00 01 00 00 00` = Two four-byte magic numbers that seem to be the same for every file
-6. A two-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print: `19 00`
+6. `19 00` = A two-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print.
-7. A two-byte magic number that always seems to be the same `03 00`
+7. `03 00` = A two-byte magic number that always seems to be the same
-8. Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print: `64 00 00 00`  Note, the last two bytes seem to be zeros in all files I've encountered.
+8. `64 00 00 00` = Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print. **Note**, the last two bytes seem to be zeros in all files I've encountered.
-9. Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print: `DC 00 00 00`
+9. `DC 00 00 00` = Two two-byte, or one four-byte number that is different in some files that I've downloaded, but seem to remain the same on all files that I've generated with both the Dremel 3D and Simplify 3D software that I have, and doesn't have an obvious effect on the print. **Note**, the last two bytes seem to be zeros in all files I've encountered.
-10. Some more  magic numbers that don't seem to change across files `01 ff`
+10. `01 ff` = Another magic numbers that don't seem to change across files, and seems to indicate the end of the header
-11. An 80x60 bitmap containing the image that the Dremel 3D20 will use to display on the screen
+11. An 80x60 bitmap containing the image that the Dremel 3D20 will use to display on the screen (See [Section 5 above](#Section5))
-12. Standard 3d printer gcode (Marlin flavor seems to be working, but if you encounter issues please feel free to raise them above)
+12. Standard 3d printer gcode (Marlin flavor seems to be working, but if you encounter issues please feel free to raise them)

 **Interesting observations about the file format:**
 1. The maximum number of minutes that the dremel can read is 0xFFFFFF00, which comes out to 4660 hours and 20 minutes